blender/blender/doc/python_api/rst/bge_types/bge.types.SCA_2DFilterActuator.rst

    .. attribute:: mode

-      Type of 2D filter, use one of :ref:`these constants <Two-D-FilterActuator-mode>`
+      Type of 2D filter, use one of :ref:`these constants <Two-D-FilterActuator-mode>`.

       :type: integer